Our Verdict

 Should You Buy the Kamik Nation Plus?

-This boot performs decently well, and it comes for a price that is hard to complain about.
+This boot performs well and comes for a price that is hard to complain about.
 However, for just a little more money, you can get a much better boot.
 Modern winter boots have diverged from Pac boots by combining the insulation with the shell, which creates an overall lighter and better-fitting boot that is easier to wear.
 We recommend either spending a little more money on a much better boot or choosing a bargain-basement model that will get you through an average winter just as well as this one will.

 What Other Winter Boots Should You Consider?